ARMmbed/mbed-os/targets/TARGET_Cypress/TARGET_PSOC6/sb-tools/README.md

         "encrypt": true,
         "encrypt_key_id": 1,

-Modified policy file should be used for provisioning the device, as described in paragraph 4.
+Modified policy file should be used for provisioning the device, as described in User Guide.

 Now mbed-os application or test can be built as described in section **TESTS**.
 Images for UPGRADE are generated at build time, according to policy.